DevExpress/devextreme-documentation/api-reference/10 UI Components/dxCalendar/1 Configuration/dateSerializationFormat.md

 - If you specify this property, the **value** will be a string, not a Date object.

-- If use API to change the **value**, make sure that the value has the same format that you specified in this property.
+- If you use API to change the **value**, make sure that the value has the same format that you specified in this property.

-- This property applies only if the **forceIsoDateParsing** field is set to **true** in the [global configuration object](/api-reference/50%20Common/utils/config(config).md '/Documentation/ApiReference/Common/utils/#configconfig').
+- This property takes effect only if the **forceIsoDateParsing** field is set to **true** in the [global configuration object](/api-reference/50%20Common/utils/config(config).md '/Documentation/ApiReference/Common/utils/#configconfig').

 [/note]